Automatic Discovery and Description of Human Planning Strategies: A new method for discovering and describing human planning strategies

 \end{enumerate}

-Information regarding other parameters available for tuning the Human-Interpret algorithm can be found in Table~\ref{tab:params} and in the \texttt{pipeline.py} file.
+Information regarding other parameters available for tuning the Human-Interpret algorithm can be found in Table~\ref{tab:params} and in file \texttt{pipeline.py}.
 The set of logical primitives serving for our DSL may be accessed by navigating to \texttt{RL2DT/PLP/DSL.py}.
-Finally, the dictionary is included in the file \texttt{translation.py}.
+Finally, the dictionary is included in file \texttt{translation.py}.
 To apply our method to different problems consult \texttt{pipeline.py}, \texttt{README.md}, Section~\ref{sub:data}, and Section~\ref{sub:dsl}.